jfjlaros/HUMID/docs/usage.rst

 the **first** specified input file.
 Furthermore, the UMI must be in the **8th** field separated with a colon, and before any spaces.

-Below are some examples of header with the UMI ``AGTA`` that will be recognised.
+Below are some examples of headers with the UMI ``AGTA`` that will be recognised.

 ::